Mark Diver, Project Assistant.

 If you cannot manage these relationships, perhaps as a consequence of your early experiences in life, then what impact does this have on your life?

 Cyrenians Outreach Services recognise that there are people who experience these difficulties and may require services that operate in a different way.
 We look to develop relationship based support with people, in order to help them live the lives they wish.
-We do this by offering tolerant and flexible support to help people to navigate the range of services that aim to address their needs.
+We do this by offering non-judgemental and flexible support to help people to navigate the range of services that aim to address their needs.

 We offer services that helps people to develop their skills in making use of support, as well as offering an alternative model for others to work with people experiencing severe and multiple disadvantage.